dlsc-software-consulting-gmbh/jfxcentral-data/companies/foojay/readme.md

-Foojay is a central resource for the Java community’s daily information needs, a place for friends of OpenJDK, and a community platform for the Java ecosystem — bringing together and helping Java professionals everywhere.
+Foojay is a central resource for the Java community's daily information needs, a place for friends of OpenJDK, and a community platform for the Java ecosystem - bringing together and helping Java professionals everywhere.